 Clean a host’s disk contents before or after provisioning.

 Configure cluster features: As a cluster administrator, you can modify the configuration resources of the major features of an OpenShift Container Platform cluster.
 These features include:

 Machine set creation to handle the workloads

 Cloud provider credential management

 Configure cluster components to be private: By default, the installation program provisions OpenShift Container Platform by using a publicly accessible DNS and endpoints.
-If you want your cluster to be accessible from within an internal network only, configure the following components to be private:
+If you want your cluster to be accessible only from within an internal network, configure the following components to be private: